Checkmarx/kics/docs/queries/crossplane-queries.md

 This page contains all queries from Crossplane.

 ### AWS
-Bellow are listed queries related with Crossplane AWS:
+Below are listed queries related with Crossplane AWS: